Home

 About

 Shakia “The Key” Barron is a choreographer, performer, and dance educator whose work is rooted in the African Diaspora, focusing on Hip-Hop, House and other African diasporic dance forms.
-She is currently an Assistant Professor of Dance at Mount Holyoke College and Artistic Director of her own project-based dance company, Kia the Key & Company.
+She is the Class of 1929 Dr. Virginia Apgar Assistant Professor of Dance at Mount Holyoke College and Artistic Director of her own project-based dance company, Kia the Key & Company.
 Barron values and aims to create possibilities for embodied connection–using movement and music to generate kinesthetic empathy for both members and guests of the cultural forms she practices and teaches.

 She graduated with her MFA in Choreography at Wilson College, holds an Associate’s degree in dance and psychology from Dean College, a Bachelor’s in liberal arts from Westfield State University, and received the National Dance Institute’s teaching artist certificate in 2009.
 She is an alum of Bates Dance Festival, Jacob’s Pillow, and Pioneer Valley’s Performing Arts Charter School.